GusC-Git/dsc-phase-2-project-online/README.md

 We recommend using Google Slides, PowerPoint or Keynote to create your presentation slides.
 We recommend using Zoom to record your live presentation to a local video file ([instructions here][]) - other options include Quicktime, PowerPoint, or Nimbus.
 Video files must be under 500 MB and formatted as 3GP, ASF, AVI, FLV, M4V, MOV, MP4, MPEG, QT, or WMV.

-## Getting Started

-Please start by reviewing this document.
-If you have any questions, please ask them in Slack ASAP so (a) we can answer the questions and (b) so we can update this document to make it clearer.

-**When you start on the project, reach out to an instructor immediately via Slack to let them know and schedule your project review.** If you're not sure who to schedule with, please ask in your cohort channel in Slack.

-Once you're done with the numbered topics in Phase 1, please start on the project.
-Do that by forking [the Phase 2 Project Repository][], cloning it locally, and working in the `student.ipynb` file.
-Make sure to also add and commit a PDF of your presentation to your repository with a file name of `presentation.pdf`.

 ## Project Submission and Review